Austin Croshere: Indiana Pacers

 He was rewarded for his performance in the regular season and particularly the playoffs with a hefty contract.

+On March 30, 2001, he notched a then career-high 32 points and 10 rebounds against the Boston Celtics as well as hitting the game sealing 3-pointer.

 Croshere played 49 games in 2002–03, averaging a career-low 12.9 minutes per game that season as he fell out of the rotation.

 Croshere became an important backup during the Rick Carlisle years, and was a key contributor against the Detroit Pistons in the 2004 Eastern Conference Finals.
+In game 4 of the series, Croshere was in the starting lineup for the first time in over two years; after accumulating only 8 points combined over the first three games, he scored 14 in this game during 30 minutes of play, including 3 out of 4 shooting on three-point field goals en route to an 83-68 road victory for the Pacers to tie the best-of-seven series at two games apiece.

+In the 2004–05 season after the Malice at the Palace brawl, Croshere helped lead a depleted Pacers roster.
+He notched a season high against the Minnesota Timberwolves with 25 points and 11 rebounds (including six consecutive made free throws in the final 36 seconds of the game) on November 25, 2004.
+He followed this performance with 23 points and 12 rebounds the next night on November 26.

 On September 26, 2008, Larry Bird announced that Croshere was invited to training camp with the Pacers for an opportunity at a second stint.
 He was waived on October 23, 2008.

 Dallas Mavericks

 On July 5, 2006, Croshere was traded to the Dallas Mavericks for Marquis Daniels.
 This move left Jeff Foster as the last Pacer remaining from the 1999–2000 Eastern Conference championship team.

 Croshere scored a career-high 34 points in a Mavericks 122–102 win against the Seattle SuperSonics on January 30, 2007.